dictadata/storage-tracts/README.md

     Default configuration file is ./storage-etl.config.json

   tractsFile
-    JSON file that defines tracts, plug-ins and logging.
+    JSON file that defines ETL tracts.
     Default configuration file is ./etl.tracts.json

   tractName
     The tract to follow in the tracts file.
+Required.
+Use '*' to process all tracts.
-    If "action" is not defined in the tract then action defaults to the tractName.
+    Shortcut syntax, if "action" is not defined in the tract then action defaults to the tractName, e.g. "transfer".

-  schemaName
-    A string value that will replace the string '${schema}' in the tract.
-    The value will replace all occurences of ${schema} using regex.

   Actions:
     config - create example etl.tracts.json file in the current directory.